-You have to isolate each scenario and find out the reason behind the slow speed to access the website.
+You have to isolate each scenario and find out the reason behind the slow speed of accessing the website.
 There are many ways to handle this question, and depending on the context of the interviewer, you can try to come up with test cases accordingly.

-If you’re applying for a position in a network company, then chances are there that this question has the context to latency engineering.
+If you’re applying for a position in a network company, then chances are that this question has the context of latency engineering.
 And for that, you have to understand a few networking terminologies.
-That you can find out if the issue is with the server latency in the company.
+You can find out if the issue is with the server latency in the company.

 It could be possible that some of the time issues could be with the network latency from the ISP (Internet service provider).
-In such a case, you can talk about a lot of possible scenarios under which you can test this.
+You can discuss many possible scenarios to test this in such a case.

-You need to have some knowledge of networking tools such as – PowerShell, network monitoring commands, and tools.
+You need to know networking tools such as – PowerShell, network monitoring commands, and tools.
 You can even talk about commands such as ping, tracert, and traceroute.
 There are many other commands you can talk about to get closer to the resolution.
-From the interview point of view, you have to be more context-specific here.
+From the interview point of view, you must be more context-specific here.

 - Open a new browser tab and point to another URL.
 Check if that URL is quickly accessible.

 - Open an alternative browser.
 Check if websites are opening in that.

 - Check if the website is accessible using a proxy connection.